 After removing the pulp and seeds from the pumpkin, allow students to explore and touch the insides of the pumpkin and look at it through magnifying glasses.
 Ask them to describe it.
 Record their responses on an anchor chart or large pumpkin cut out.

 Supply students with either a paper plate or a pumpkin cut-out, pieces of orange or yellow string, pumpkin seeds (real or paper), and glue.
 Allow them to create their own representations of the inside of a pumpkin.
 If you have been learning about the parts of a pumpkin, students can label the parts of their crafts.

 Create a fun, hands-on counting center that students will be “pumped” to use!
 Program pumpkins with numbers.
 Provide a long piece of green yarn or ribbon and recording sheets (optional).
 Students visit the center and lay the yarn or ribbon on the floor to resemble a vine.
 They then take the pile of numbered pumpkin cards and lay them in sequential order along the vine and record their answers on the recording sheet.
 They can then shuffle them up and lay them on the vine in reverse order.
 Students can practice counting by ones or skip counting.
 (Our Pumpkin Math Center contains pumpkins, recording pages, and a pumpkin hundred chart with ideas for use.)

-Pumpkin Carving Activity
+Christian Pumpkin Carving Activity

 This special way to carve a pumpkin is perfect for Christian schools, Sunday School classes, etc. It relates the pumpkin carving experience with Jesus.
 Click here for step by step instructions with pictures.

 Ring Around the Pumpkin – Purchase some small pumpkins and spread them around the room or an outdoor area.
 Label them with numbers.
 Have students toss several hula-hoops to try and ring pumpkins.
 Have each student add their score.